Last updated 07/07/2021

 One major advantage of the Johnson & Johnson vaccine is that it requires only a single shot, not two like the other two vaccines.
 In addition, it can be more easily distributed in rural areas because it doesn’t require as much refrigeration.

-Effective 4/13/21, New York has paused administration of the Johnson & Johnson vaccine out of an abundance of caution due to a very small number of serious side effects (6 people out of the 6.8 million who have received the J&J vaccine had blood clots).
+Effective 4/23/21, New York has resumed administration of the Johnson & Johson vaccine.
+New York had previously paused the Johnson & Johnson vaccine out of an abundance of caution due to a very small number of serious side effects (15 people out of the 6.8 million who have received the J&J vaccine had blood clots).
+The CDC and FDA decided that the J&J vaccine can be resumed after a thorough safety review found that the bloot clots are very rare.

 If you have received the Johnson & Johnson vaccine in the past three weeks and are having any of the following symptoms, contact your health care provider: